AndyIbanez/fsduplicates/README.md

 ```

 Now you can tell that the `AcoustID` `3b2ccbd5-3ed4-498a-bbd1-d915335927f4` appears on your library *6 times!* With this knowledge in hand, you can now `cat fps_library` again and then `ctrl + f` to find the songs that share that ID.
 You can decide what to do with them (delete them?
 Move them? up to you).

-I reiterate that fsduplicates will have tools to help you better manage duplicates in your library in the near future.
-In the meantime, this solution should be good for many people.

 > **Warning!**
 >